Why March is the Best Time to Visit Fairbanks Alaska

 Dog sledding is exciting and super unique!
 You can take a tour and ride behind a dog team and learn more about the sport.
 You can also check the calendar of the Alaska dog mushers association to see if there are any races happening during your visit.
 Dog sledding is really fun to watch and super exciting to participate in.

-Paws for Adventure and Chena Outdoor Collective are two of the many wonderful dog sledding tour operators near Fairbanks.
+Chena Outdoor Collective is my favorite and one of the many wonderful dog sledding tour operators near Fairbanks.
+Great opportunity to do this on the way to Chena Hot Springs.

 Try Ice fishing

 If you’re a fisherperson, you might want to try ice fishing!
 You can find a guide or tour to set everything up for you.
 One of the best places for ice fishing near Fairbanks, and one most guides will take you to is Chena Lake.
-They even have the huts to keep you warm while you’re waiting for those fish to bite!
-This is another classic Fairbanks activity.
+They even have the huts to keep you warm while you’re waiting for those fish to bite.
+This is another classic Fairbanks activity and honestly it’s a lot more fun when the days get a bit warmer and longer.

 Take a winter day trip to Denali National Park